thompson42/terraform-dynamic-inventory/README.md

 With these two tags correctly set on existing Terraform tfstate and a new Terraform tfstate we have enough information to generate a dynamic inventory for ansible, avoiding the need to maintain [hosts] files for ansible, we also have the added advantage of being able to version tfstate files in S3 etc.

-Case 1: If only a single Terraform tfstate file exists the dynamic inventory script will build the Ansible inventory for a new TerraDSE cluster (the initial cluster)
+Case 1: If only a single Terraform tfstate file exists in the first field;tfstate_path and the second field; tfstate_latest_path is empty,  the dynamic inventory script will build the Ansible inventory describing the current state, this can be used to generate a new cluster, or used to perform work on the existing cluster.

 Case 2: If two Terraform tfstate files exist the dynamic inventory script will difference the two states and work out your intentions: